Saint-Omer: Economy

 The creation of new enterprises has seen a steady growth in the past 10 years with 2 147 enterprises as of 2020.
 In the town itself, there are a number of retail shops and services, as well as a large selection of restaurants, brasseries and cafés.

 Historically, the economy of Saint Omer had also developed in the wetlands outside the city, known locally as le marais, which remains one of the last cultivated marais in France.
 The Marais Audomarois is currently listed as a UNESCO heritage site.
 The agricultural output from this area continues year-round, thanks to the mild climate and fertile soil.
 Among the specialties, cauliflower is a notable product and is exported throughout Europe.
 Other crops for which the area is known are carrots, endive, and watercress.

+The dome (History Center 39-45) in Wizernes.

 Nearby areas

 At the end of the marshes, on the borders of the forest of Clairmarais, are the ruins of the abbey founded in 1140 by Thierry of Alsace.
 Thomas Becket sought refuge here in 1165.
 To the south of Saint-Omer, on a hill commanding the Aa, lies the camp of Helfaut, often called the camp of Saint-Omer.

 On the Canal de Neufossé, near the town, is the Ascenseur des Fontinettes, a hydraulic lift which once raised and lowered canal boats to and from the Aa, over a height of 12m.
 This was replaced in 1967 by a large lock.

 During the Second World War, the area was chosen as a launch site for the V-2 rocket.
 The nearby blockhouse at Éperlecques and underground complex of La Coupole were built for this purpose and are open to the public.